Student-Team-Projects/TPM-Disk-Encryption/README.md

 ## Kernel update

 After any intended changes to kernel or bootloader run `tpm_storesecret --no-seal` to allow TPM to release LUKS key without checking the PCRs (as they are going to be different at next boot).
 After reboot, run `tpm_storesecret` to seal the key to new boot sequence (there is need to do this, because system has to determine values of PCRs after changes before being able to seal with them).
-It can be improved to one reboot e.g. if we seal with new values of PCRs just after retrieving the key (TODO?).
+It can be improved to one reboot e.g. if we seal with new values of PCRs just after retrieving the key.

 ## Datailed guide